qubalee/qubalee.github.io/_posts/2025-04-07-Bioturbation.md

    - Spatial patterns variations of a burrowed carbonate stratum (ramp carbonates), Upper Jurassic Hanifa Formation, central Saudi Arabia [^8].

 ## Cite this post
->If you found this post helpful, please consider citing the references below:
+If you found this post helpful, please consider citing it and the references below:

+>Alqubalee, A. (2025, April 7).
+Bioturbation Impact on Reservoir and Aquifer Properties. https://qubalee.com/posts/2025/04/bioturbation/
+{: .prompt-info }

 ## References